oils-for-unix/oils/doc/ysh-faq.md

     write -- $x         # fully-featured "unmolested" print $x

-That allowed YSH to have an "unmolested":
+YSH can have an "unmolested":

-    echo $x             # optionless shortcut
+    echo $x             # an optionless shortcut

 Which is equivalent to `write --sep ' ' -- $x`.